 Being who you are is about being the best, most vibrant version of yourself.
 With our wellbeing so multifaceted, it’s important that we listen and maintain a healthy balance between our physical, mental, emotional and spiritual states.

 Time and again I learn that in order to make a change in your life, the easiest and fastest way is to start by finding your happy place and then surrendering the how and the who to happy coincidence in circumstances.
 When it comes to dieting, it’s worth remembering that it’s your emotional state that drives your behaviours and actions.
 This week I had a physical assessment in which I was told the energy systems in my body are working at far from optimal, around 30-40 %; the likely root cause being sugar and gluten.
 Growing up in the west of Scotland, where you can buy deep fried chocolate bars in the fish and chip shop, it’s probably fair to say that my diet is sub-optimal.
 However, it’s what’s driving me to eat the sugar and gluten that is more relevant.
 There are a couple of times in my life where what I was eating became really important.
 Firstly, in my early twenties, when I was suffering from undiagnosed panic attacks, the doctor was bombarding me with antibiotics for chest infections (because one of the symptoms I had was chest pain… yes, I know it was pretty unbelievable) which then created a yeast issue.
 This led me to study Candida, its effects and links with diet, in quite a lot of depth.
 These days those links are all well understood, but back then the science was only emerging.
 What released me from the symptoms wasn’t the diet.
 Understanding what was happening to my body, and why, helped me to let go of the feelings of fear that were driving them.
 All my other health issues then just dissipated.
 Later, in my thirties, with four failed pregnancies behind me, along with a huge amount of angst around the trying and failing, I decided to set aside trying for a time and focus instead on my general health and wellbeing.
 Just prior I had read a book by scientist Dee McCaffrey, on flourless and sugarless living.
 She was one of the original scientists who ‘recommended’ the food pyramid (the final published version was practically inverted due to the pressure from food manufacturers apparently).
 Then, out of the blue, someone recommended a naturopath to me that had a lot of success in helping others have healthy babies.
 Knowing that he’d recommend a healthy diet and some herbs I felt a sense of dread at the time and effort it would require but, given all that I understood about the evils of sugar and flour, I decided to give it a try.
 It was at this point I realised just how limited my knowledge of food was.
 Reading through the list of recommended grains (I hadn’t even thought of a world beyond wheat, oats and barley), it struck me how pervasive gluten and sugar is in our world.
 Knowing how extraordinarily difficult it was to cater for the anti-Candida diet I had tried briefly back in the early 1990’s, there was certainly a feeling of apprehension in thinking about embarking on a sugarless, flourless diet.
 Within the first month (on both occasions) of altering my diet I fell pregnant and gave birth to two beautiful healthy babies, thus proving it can make a difference.
 However, more important than the diet, I had first let go of the sense of a lack of a pregnancy and switched focus to my general wellbeing.
 Six years on, having breastfed two babies, worked full time for most of it and now the demands of parenting two young children while switching careers, I confess my dietary habits have slipped back into their old ways.
 I could go on a healthy diet and I’m sure it would give me more energy, but I’ve learned it’s really the hard way to go about things.
 There’s no disputing that certain foods provide us with better energy than others, there’s a really simple universal principle that the closer a food is to its natural state, the better it is for your body.
 However, if you are relying on the diet to make you feel better, you really are making things hard for yourself.
 Whatever change you want to see in your life, the easiest way, the fastest way to achieve it, is to get into alignment with the inner you.
 What that means is it is your job to feel good, because that is your indication you’re in tune with yourself.
 Think about a time when you were really happy, can you remember how easily things just seemed to flow?
 That is your natural state.
 Your willpower is like a battery that gets depleted quicker than a Samsung Galaxy downloading a video.
 If you are embarking on a diet and you are not in the zone, in your natural state, your will battery will be pretty empty already.
 It’s a hard way to achieve what you want.
 Feeling good is the key to your success.
 It might seem strange after all that we have been taught in our society, but if you want to make some real changes read the article Hating Your Way to Happiness to help you get in the zone and feel good.
 Forget trying to force a diet, your first priority is to feel good about yourself, and then you will be naturally attracted to the foods that make you feel good.
 If you feel bad the golden arches might prove irresistible, or that bar of chocolate at the checkout, or the bottle of wine in the fridge...
 If you feel great you are more likely to notice the smell of the fresh fruit on the counter, or the sight of vegetables in a picture is more likely to start a creative process in your mind of putting together dinner.
 Feel good and you’ll start to make healthy choices that are right for you, the real you.
 This article was originally published on LinkedIn.
+Female hormones - and all their glorious effects in adulthood - rarely get discussed in workplaces.
+Men dare not, preferring instead to keep comments limited to jokes in down time.
+Women dare not, lest a crack should show in our armory and we should be thought of as 'less' somehow.

 When we are at work, most of us want to remain professional and are likely to keep our masks in tact.
 In the throws of some hormonal fluctuation, if we do manage to keep the mask in place, often the inner dialogue is slightly less than professional.
 Our patience and tolerance are diminished - outwardly we might smile and nod, if you are lucky, but inwardly we are rolling our eyes, seething and thinking "how dare they..." or " I just don't have time for this crap".
 At home though we tend to let the mask slip.
 Those around us know first hand the effects these potent chemicals have with such regularity.
 Last week I found myself verbally unleashing momentary rage upon my kids for, well, being kids – making a mess, bickering, screeching at the first sign of anything blocking their flow; how dare they?
 Like Bruce Banner becoming the Hulk, I just flipped.
 Joking aside, one day I am at peace with everything around me, not easily flustered by much at all, the next I have all the tolerance of a pea.
 Out of the blue there are scripts playing in my head that have been silent for a few weeks, basically blaming everyone around me for their selfishness and insensitivity.
 I hear myself chuntering all the same things I used to hear my mother say, getting sucked into a vortex of thoughts, stories that reaffirm my righteousness.
 Then I observe with wonder and incredulity.
 Why did I speak to my children in such a way?
 “They’ll not trust me if I’m not consistent” I thought, then, “don’t blow it, you are meant to be their safe haven".
 The grip subsided, started to dissipate.
 “Goodness girls” I said, “I’m so sorry, that wasn’t nice at all huh? “ They reaffirmed and I apologised, again.
 In the next moment, one of them spilt something on the floor and the mad lady was back.
 “How dare you?”
 I cried.
 To myself I thought “stop, just stop, that is enough”.
 Exhausted I decided we had to switch it up, get some fresh air and burn off some energy.
 Good move.
 The energy I’d tuned into was so dense, it was pulling me down.
 Out in the sun enjoying the kids playing at the park, a modicum of tranquility returned as my energy found a different wavelength to tune to, my inner stillness.
 Thank goodness I practice regularly tuning into that inner stillness when I’m not so emotional; it helps me to find it when I am.
 I have heard it said that – at various points in the hormonal cycles – females are susceptible to the energy of female persecution through the ages, something I thought sounded totally farfetched when I first heard it.
 However, given we are always creating energy, and that all energy created hangs around, in a hormonal state I obviously give off some bad vibes and attract more.
 Rage certainly seems to spring from nowhere.
 I’m not sure that we can even blame biology for the hormonal state, because anthropological studies show that cultures vary in the way a woman’s hormones affect them.
 In societies where the females have been cherished, the emotional and physical state we recognize as ‘premenstrual’ or ‘menopausal’ does not exist.
 This leads me to the cultural expectations that we get locked into from a young age.
 Women going periodically schizo (I don’t mean this distastefully, there is no better phrase to describe the constant and extreme switches in emotional state), arguments ensuing and men rolling their eyes and sanctimoniously saying “ah, it’s that time again is it?” all reinforce the energy hanging around.
 Even in the workplace you can be sure everyone is thinking that when a female seems to ‘lose the plot’.
 With two girls growing into this world I am sensitive to the things that they can take on that remove them yet another step from their innocence – or ‘inner sense’.
 For really, that natural state that children come into this world with is the natural state within all of us.
 It’s the one I tune into when I practice mindfulness or meditation.
 If we can simply be the space in which these strong emotions arise, allowing them to be without attaching thought to them, they start to dissipate.
 While I’d rather not be schizo mum, at least I am at a point where I recognize it and try to catch it now.
 I apologise for it if I don’t catch it in time, and I hope that I’ll get better and better at simply being the space for that energy to pass through me like a wave and dissipate, it’s as important for my own wellbeing as it is for that of my kids.
 Still today I know female persecution exists, but for most of us, if we can start to let go of the hurts of the past, the bad vibes will have no place to exist anymore, they will dissipate and we can free ourselves of this taboo and move forward.
 This article was originally published on LinkedIn. |